caterin4/caterin4/README.md

 # Welcome

 My name is Caterina
-🌱 I am a biologist, graduated at Unesp IB/CLP
+🌱 I am a biologist
-I’m a master student in Biodiversity of Coastal Environment at Unesp IB/CLP and I am starting to know a little bit about this world of coding...
+🎓 Master in Biodiversity of Coastal Environments at Unesp IB/CLP 📖 Starting to know a little bit about this world of coding...
 - I'm open to learn and collaborate in whatever I can!

 ### 📫 How to reach me